Masakazu Kawabe: Second Sino-Japanese War

-At the beginning of the Second Sino-Japanese War Kawabe was sent to China to take command of the Permanent China Brigade, had been involved in the Marco Polo Bridge Incident.
+At the beginning of the Second Sino-Japanese War Kawabe was sent to China to take command of the Permanent China Brigade, which had been involved in the Marco Polo Bridge Incident.
 As the war expanded he was made Deputy Chief of Staff of the North China Area Army from 26 August 1937 until 14 April 1938 when he became Chief of Staff Central China Expeditionary Army from 15 February 1938 to 31 January 1939.

 Kawabe was promoted to lieutenant general in March 1939.
 During his time in China, he was involved in the Battle of Xuzhou, Northern and Eastern Honan, Battle of Wuhan, Canton Operation, Battle of Nanchang, Battle of Suixian-Zaoyang, Battle of Changsha (1939), and the 1939-40 Winter Offensive.
 From 12 September 1939 to 14 October 1940 Kawabe was recalled to Japan, and held the powerful post of Inspector-General of Military Training.
 However, he returned to China as commander in chief of the IJA 12th Division in March 1940, serving under the Kwantung Army.
 Promoted to commander in chief of the IJA 3rd Army in March 1941, he subsequently was Chief of Staff of the China Expeditionary Army from 17 August 1942 to 18 March 1943.